 Ensuring that racehorses are in the best health is an absolute priority.
 There are teams of people dedicated to making sure that racehorses receive the best veterinary care going.
 Some of the demonstrations you may see on the day are routine vet checks, physiotherapy, the horse solarium and equine dentistry.

-Meet the people who look after a racehorse’s hooves, keeping them in the best condition and shoeing them ready for every race.
+Meet the people who look after a racehorse’s hooves, keeping them in the best condition and shoeing them to ensure they’re ready for every race.
 See a racehorse having its hooves trimmed and being shod.
 Take the chance to ask questions to the experts in equine foot care.
 They are an essential part of maintaining a racehorse’s health.

 Horses at home in the yard